Royal Greenwich Trust School: History

 The University of Greenwich was the university sponsor of the Royal Greenwich UTC.
 Other sponsors included Transport for London, Wates Group and Greenwich London Borough Council.
 The curriculum of the UTC was structured around a series of business projects developed by the sponsors.

-The UTC had an initial intake of students aged 14 and 16 (academic years 10 and 12) in 2013, and planned to expand to accommodate students aged 14 to 19 over the following two years.

 It specialised in engineering and construction with underpinning themes of transport and new "green" technologies.
 Pupils aged 14 to 16 studied a compulsory core of GCSEs, as well additional GCSEs and BTECs that focused on engineering, construction and related fields.
 Sixth form students were to have options to study A Levels, BTECs and City and Guilds qualifications which were mainly focused on scientific and technical subjects.

+The UTC had an initial intake of students aged 14 and 16 (academic years 10 and 12) in 2013, and planned to expand to accommodate students aged 14 to 19 over the following two years.
+The UTC’s student numbers failed to increase as planned, and it closed in 2016.